 John and Martha began expanding by adding the main chapel in 1959.
 John had also started selling monuments over 50 years ago and today they are still selling monuments but with a much larger selection of granite, color and designs.

 Jack and Judy both graduated from North Clay High School in 1955 and in 1957.
 Jack received his funeral director's license in 1960 from Worsham College of Mortuary Science in Chicago, Illinois.
 He and his wife, Judy, also joined the family business in 1960.
 Judy started working full time, by her husband's side, in 1986 and is still working in the business full time.
 In 2000, Jack was honored by the Illinois Funeral Directors Association for 40 years of service.
-Jack then passed in May of 2007.
-He and Judy have three children: Mark Neal of LaGrange, Georgia, Julie Barnard of Barnhill, IL, Susan Beppler of Louisville; eight grandchildren and four great grandchildren.
+Jack then passed in May of 2007 and Judy passed in January of 2016.
+He and Judy have three children: Mark Neal, Julie Barnard, Susan Beppler; eight grandchildren and eleven great grandchildren.

 Mark received his Funeral Director and Embalmer’s license in 1986 from the Vincennes University of Mortuary Science in Indiana and joined the family business that year.
-He currently practices in the funeral business in Florida.
-Their daughter Susan joined the family business in 1992 as bookkeeper and is now the office manager and their granddaughter Amy joined in 2007 and is now the web manager and customer service representative.
+Their daughter Susan joined the family business in 1992 as bookkeeper and was the office manager while their granddaughter Amy joined in 2007 and as the web manager and customer service representative.

 The Neal family is proud to be the oldest family owned funeral home in Clay County and to have had five generations working in the funeral service.
 Three generations being licensed Funeral Director and Embalmers.
 Family is a very important word in our language.
 Your family’s memories are important.
 “Our family cares about your family,” and exceptional pride is taken in helping families have a valuable and healing memory of their loved one.